 “If you’re doing something for your dreams, no matter how small, then you’ve already set yourself apart from the crowd.”

 Most people don’t try.
-They fear to question themselves what their dream is.
-They want step away from their feelings and reality.
+They fear to ask themselves what their dream is.
+They want to step away from their feelings and reality.

-If it’s so simple to not follow your dreams
+If it’s so easy to not follow your dreams

 It’s easy to die an ordinary death after living an ordinary life.

 You get a job your parents wanted you to have.
 It earns you enough cash.
-You go for holidays, and post pictures on social media.
+You go for holidays and post pictures on social media… and then you die.

 It feels like a curse

 It’s hard for me to sleep without fulfilling my purpose.
 I feel restless.
 That’s because I know it’d be harder for me to die with wishes attached to my chest.